 BSc 1998, MBBS (London) 2001, MRCP (UK) 2005, MRCGP 2009, GMC 6031178

 I joined Hartland Surgery in 2014 and feel privileged to work in an environment where we can still practise traditional family medicine and build lasting relationships with our patients.
-I have felt very warmly welcomed by the team and the community.
-I enjoy all aspects of general practice and have a particular interest in training medical students.

 Dr Sam Tapsell (Male)